djccarew/watson-dojo-pm-tester/README.md

 ![Create Deployment Step 3][20]

 7. Restart the Node.js Web App.
-For this, return to your Bluemix Dashboard and select the restart icon to restart the web application.
+For this, return to your IBM Cloud Dashboard and select the restart icon to restart the web application.

 ![Restart WebApp][32]